 Like other small, nonprofit institutions, The Academy at Charlemont relies on donations to meet a good part of its operating expenses.
 Parents/guardians have a unique relationship to the school, and we are conscious of the number of times we contact you.
-This section in the Handbook is an effort to apprise you of the fundraising campaigns we conduct each year, what they are, and when they happen.

 In early fall we begin our Annual Fund Campaign, the bread and butter of our development program.
 We seek to reach parents/guardians, grandparents, alumni/ae, and friends.
 The Annual Fund plays a major part in furthering the mission of the school, providing a quality academic education, and aligning the diversity of our student body with the socio-economic diversity represented in the towns we serve.
 The Academy benefits from two, regular annual fundraising events (see the previous section about the APC).
 To get involved, or to learn more about these efforts, please contact the Co-Head of School for Community.